Why Execution Breaks Down Before Projects Even Start

 Even when the right projects are selected, execution still breaks down if they all start at the same time.

 Shared resource pools are immediately overwhelmed.
-Teams juggle multiple priorities, progress slows, and the organisation wonders why “nothing ever finishes”.
+Teams juggle multiple priorities, progress slows, and the organisation wonders why nothing ever finishes.

 When starts are controlled, flow improves.
 Projects complete faster, quality rises, and delivery teams spend less time firefighting and more time delivering.

-This is why planning failures are often locked in before delivery even begins — not because teams underperform, but because capacity and start-date decisions ignore how work actually flows.
+This is why planning failures are often locked in before delivery even begins.
+Not because teams underperform, but because capacity and start-date decisions ignore how work actually flows.

-Capacity Planning ≠ Detailed Project Planning
+Capacity Planning Is Not Detailed Project Planning

-At the portfolio level, the question is simpler — and more important: which projects should be delivered, and in what order, to maximise value without overloading teams?
+At the portfolio level, the question is simpler and more important: which projects should be delivered, and in what order, to maximise value without overloading teams?

-In practical terms, this means:
+In practice, this means:

-- Better scheduling improves flow and frees up capacity.
+• Better scheduling improves flow and frees up capacity.

-- Updated capacity views make it safer to commit to new work.
+• Updated capacity views make it safer to commit to new work.

 The Takeaway: Resource Chaos Is Optional

 When too much work is committed, started too early, and planned without a realistic view of capacity, chaos becomes inevitable.
-Not because teams fail — but because the system is overloaded.
+Not because teams fail, but because the system is overloaded.

-- Capacity planning prevents overcommitment before it happens.
+• Capacity planning prevents overcommitment before it happens.

-- Scheduling protects flow by controlling when work actually starts.
+• Scheduling protects flow by controlling when work actually starts.

-- Regular portfolio updates keep decisions grounded in reality as plans evolve.
+• Regular portfolio updates keep decisions grounded in reality as plans evolve.

-Together, these disciplines replace reactive firefighting with deliberate control — allowing teams to focus on delivery rather than damage limitation.
+Together, these disciplines replace reactive firefighting with deliberate control, allowing teams to focus on delivery rather than damage limitation.

-That’s the difference between a portfolio that constantly feels out of control and one that can adapt without breaking.
+That is the difference between a portfolio that constantly feels out of control and one that can adapt without breaking.

 The Next Step: Sense-Check Your Execution Before Pushing Harder